 Introduction

 The COVID-19 pandemic is among us, and it is taking many human lives.
-I will not describe here the virus nor the disease since there are many reviews in this matter that may be consulted [1-4].
+I will not describe here the virus nor the disease; many reviews on this subject may be consulted [1-4].
 While looking for a vaccine or a pharmacological approach, we are missing an important issue that may save many lives: the use of surgical masks by the general population.
 This is a remarkably simple and effective solution to reduce Ro and be able to reduce the transmission of the disease.
-There are many arguments against the use of masks, none of which have solid fundaments, from my point of view.
+There are many arguments against the use of masks, none of which have a solid basis, from my point of view.

 Is airborne SARS COV-2 plausible?
 The theoretical basis for a continuous distribution

-This has been a matter of discussion for many viruses by decades.
+This has been a matter of discussion for many viruses during decades.
 I think this occurred because the reasoning has been made in the wrong direction.
-There is not such a sing as either a droplet transmission or an airborne disease.
+There is not such a thing as either a droplet transmission or an airborne disease.
 There is not a sharp cutoff.
-Always exists a gradual transition from droplet to airborne as a function of the size distribution of the droplet and aerosol particles.
+There always exists a gradual transition from droplet to airborne as a function of the size distribution of the droplet and aerosol particles.

-I have heard many physicians and journalist saying in these days that the virus cannot be transported by air because is too big and will fall rapidly to the floor, withing two meters (~ 6 feet), which is the social distance recommended (abbreviated here 2M).
-Clearly, the physics involved was not understood, at all.
+I have heard many physicians and journalists saying these days that the virus cannot be transported by air because it is too big and will fall rapidly to the floor, withing two meters (~ 6 feet), which is the social distance recommended (abbreviated here 2M).
+Clearly, the physics involved was not understood at all.

 Respiratory viruses have sizes around 100 nm, as the flu virus, and the coronaviruses SARS COV-2 are not the exception.
-In a recent paper Kim al. [5], using electron microscopy, reported in infected Vero cell sizes between 70-90 nm.
+In a recent paper Kim et al. [5], using electron microscopy on infected Vero cells, reported sizes between 70-90 nm.
 However, Yun et al. [6], for COV-1, found average sizes between 150-200 nm, and some virions over 400 nm.
 Although coronaviruses are big compared to the influenza virus, a particle of that size will never reach the floor, not even in 100 years!
 On the other hand, virus particles will rapidly settle on surfaces if they are inside of droplets with a size over 5 µm.
 The viruses settle because they are inside of big droplets!